Svetlana154/fake-news-detection-with-llama2/README.md

 *Note: During the experimental setup, the Python notebooks to fine-tune the model were imported into Kaggle Notebooks, alongside the relevant training/validation/testing datasets.
 Meanwhile, the preprocessing Python notebooks that acquired and split the training and testing datasets were imported into Google Collab, alongside the relevant datasets.*

-Therefore, in order to run any of the notebooks, the file paths to the relevant data need to be updated.
+In order to run any of the notebooks, the file paths to the relevant data need to be updated and the enironment needs to be set up in such a way that there are no conflicting dependencies.

 ### Organization of Repo
 - `data/`: datasets used for training, including the splits